-How can you contribute?
+- How can you contribute?
 There are many ways that you can help the ElectrumSV project improve.
 If you want something to work in a different way, you can work on making it different and offer us the changes.
 If you feel the documentation could be better, you can improve it and offer us the changes.
 If you want ElectrumSV or anything related to it in your native language, you can offer to do the work to translate it.
 And that's just a few of the possibilities.
-Read more about contributing.

-Where is the continuous integration and how is it used?
+Read more about contributing. - What platforms and platform versions do we make releases for?
+Our builds are created using both third-party dependencies and the Azure Devops services.
+There are certain limitations that each of these two things imposes on the releases we can make.
+Read more about the relevant choices and limitations involved in our releases. - Where is the continuous integration and how is it used?
 We use Microsoft's Azure DevOps services for continuous integration.
 Microsoft provide generous levels of free usage to open source projects hosted on Github.
 This is used to do a range of activities for every change we make to the source code, from running the unit tests against each change on each supported operating system, to creating a packaged release for each system that can be manually tested.
-Read more about our use of continuous integration.

-What is the process of releasing a new version?
+Read more about our use of continuous integration. - What is the process of releasing a new version?
 Because we generate packaged releases for every change we make, with a bit of extra work we can generate properly prepared public releases.
 This involves changing the source code so that the release has the content changes required for new version, and also publishing the release and updating the web site to have the content changes required to offer it for download.
 Read more about the release process.